This is a multi-center, Phase 2 open-label trial of intermittent dacomitinib in two

 a.
 Cohort A: Patients who have received any number of prior chemotherapy

-EGFR directed therapy, but not experimental EGFR-directed therapy.
-If they
+EGFR directed therapy, but not experimental or irreversible EGFR-directed therapy.
+If patients

-- Patients must have progressed on an approved EGFR-directed therapy,
+- Patients must have progressed on an approved reversible EGFR-directed therapy,

-- The EGFR-directed therapy needs to have been given as a single agent (ie,
+- The reversible EGFR-directed therapy needs to have been given as a single agent (ie,

 cannot have been given concurrently with any other anti-cancer agents).